"It's Worth the Wait" - Justin Bieber shows his commitment to his Tim Hortons collab and perfecting his Biebs Brew in new 60-second commercial

-Justin is the last one in the Tims office and pulling an all-nighter so he can be the first to try Biebs Brew, which is made with 100 per cent premium Arabica beans and is slowly steeped for 16 hours to enhance the bold and smooth flavor.
+Justin is the last one in the Tims office and pulling an all-nighter so he can be the first to try Biebs Brew, which is made with 100 per cent ethically sourced premium Arabica beans and is slowly cold steeped for 16 hours to enhance the bold and smooth flavour.

-The first part of the Tims x Justin Bieber collab was focused on Justin putting his own spin on his favorite treats at Tim Hortons: bite-sized Timbits donuts.
-For the second collab, Justin and Tims decided to develop a new twist on what the iconic brand is best known for: brewing the perfect cup of coffee.
+The first part of the Tims x Justin Bieber collab was focused on Justin putting his own spin on his favourite treats at Tim Hortons: bite-sized Timbits donuts.
+For the second collab, Justin and Tims decided to develop a new twist on what the iconic brand is best known for: brewing Canada's favourite coffee.

-In product brainstorms with the Tims team, Justin shared that he prefers his coffee on ice, which led to working on a new flavor of Tim Hortons Cold Brew.
+In product brainstorms with the Tims team, Justin shared that he prefers his coffee on ice, which led to working on a new flavour of Tim Hortons Cold Brew.

-Also inspired by a slight sweet tooth and his love for hints of delicious vanilla flavoring in his coffee, Justin and our beverage innovation team developed a creamy French Vanilla flavor to go with our Cold Brew.
-Biebs Brew is the perfect blend of those two beloved Tims flavors.
+Also inspired by a slight sweet tooth and his love for hints of delicious vanilla flavouring in his coffee, Justin and our beverage innovation team developed a creamy French Vanilla flavour to go with our Cold Brew.
+Biebs Brew is the perfect blend of those two beloved Tims flavours.

 "We couldn't stop at Timbiebs, we needed a Biebs Brew too.
 And we are bringing both to Tims next month," said Justin.
 "Doing a Tim Hortons collab had always been a dream of mine.
 I grew up on Tim Hortons and it's always been something close to my heart."

-All three Timbiebs flavors – Chocolate White Fudge, Sour Cream Chocolate Chip, and Birthday Cake Waffle flavours – will return to Tims restaurants in Canada and the United States along with Biebs Brew on June 6.
-Guests in the US can get a $5 Biebs Bundle*: a large Biebs Brew and a 10-pack of Timbiebs for $5 when ordered through the Tims app.
-In the US, Tims restaurants will also be bringing back limited quantities of Timbiebs merchandise for guests, including the beanie, fanny pack, and tote bag that were developed in collaboration with Justin.
-When guests buy any Tims x Justin Bieber merch they get 50% off a second item**.
+All three Timbiebs flavours – Chocolate White Fudge, Sour Cream Chocolate Chip, and Birthday Cake Waffle flavours – will return to Tims restaurants in Canada and the United States along with Biebs Brew on June 6.

+In Canada, Tims restaurants will also have a co-branded limited-edition Biebs Brew tumbler available for guests to purchase.
+These co-created tumblers are made with stainless steel, come with a reusable straw, and can be used for both hot and cold beverages.
+They also go on sale on June 6 while supplies last.
+Select Tims restaurants will also be bringing back limited quantities of Timbiebs merchandise for guests, including the beanie, fanny pack, and tote bag that were developed in collaboration with Justin.

 "Timbiebs was a huge success – truly beyond all of our expectations – and what made it so great was the authenticity of the partnership," said Hope Bagozzi, Chief Marketing Officer for Tim Hortons.